A note about the impacts of COVID-19

 - When on the islands and engaging in stewardship responsibilities, educate visitors about the sensitive natural resources on the islands through casual conversation and distribution of informational literature.

-- Report incidences of use-policy violations immediately to Conservancy staff.
+- Report incidences of use-policy violations immediately to TNC staff.

 - Excellent communication skills which can positively and effectively, yet casually, teach all island visitors.